 The easiest way to decide on the number of allowances is to refer to the Wage Bracket Tables for your filing status and pay schedule in IRS Publication 15, online at http://www.irs.gov/pub/irs-pdf/p15.pdf.

 The “Exempt” option on the W-4 form is intended for use by people who owed no taxes the previous year and expect to owe none in the current year.
 Claiming exempt will prevent taxes from being withheld from a person’s wages or salary.
-People who work only part of a year, or who have widely fluctuating wages, may claim exempt in order to prevent over-withholding.
-(See IRS Publication 505-Tax Withholding and Estimated Tax, page 5).
+People who work only part of a year, or who have widely fluctuating wages, may may have to claim a higher number of allowances or claim exempt in order to prevent over-withholding.
+(See IRS Publication 505-Tax Withholding and Estimated Tax, page 5) http://www.irs.gov/pub/irs-pdf/p505.pdf Generally individuals should choose to file exempt only if they meet the criteria noted on the W-4 form.
+The IRS may be able to prove easily that money was owed "the previous year" thus opening up the possibility of a charge for perjury for filing a "false or fraudulent" W-4 form..

 Under the regulations, employers are supposed to reject a W-4 and request a corrected one if: 1) a person has altered or added on to any of the printed language on the W-4, or 2) a person has verbally communicated that s/he is claiming allowances or exemptions not permitted by IRS rules.
 If a person tells an employer that s/he is claiming extra allowances because of war tax resistance, the employer is supposed to reject the W-4.
 If the employer honors the W-4 anyway, the employer may become liable for civil and criminal penalties.
 This is why it is often advisable that a person not justify her or his war tax resistance claims to the employer.

 Before April 14, 2005, employers were required to send the IRS any W-4 claiming over 10 allowances or claiming exempt if the person was making more than $200 per week.
-Instead the IRS is stepping up its compliance efforts and announcing they will make better use of information reported on W-2 statements sent to the IRS at the end of each year.
-While employers are not required to submit potentially questionable W-4s to the IRS, they must submit them on receipt of a written notice from the IRS.
+The IRS dropped that requirement and stepped up its compliance efforts.
+They use information reported on W-2 statements sent to the IRS at the end of each year by empoyers matched with taxpayer returns to locate problem W-4s.
+If the IRS sends a written notice to an employer asking to see an employee's W-4, the employer is required to submit it to the IRS.

 However, unless you are under scrutiny by the IRS or have received a lock-in letter, changes to W-4s are allowed anytime.
 If you have had more tax withheld during the year than you wished, you may adjust your allowances upwards (for less withholding) by giving your employer a new W-4.
 The employer must withhold according to your new W-4 no later than the first pay period 30 days following its receipt.